martinring/cobra/README.md

 Cobra currently supports [**Isabelle**](https://isabelle.in.tum.de/index.html) proofs.
 Support for [**Coq**]() will follow at a later point.

-Thanks to the great Isabelle/ML integration, Cobra is also suitable for presentations of **ML** code.
+Thanks to the great Isabelle/ML integration, Cobra is also suitable for presentations of [**Standard ML**](http://sml-family.org) code.

 In addition, Cobra has (early) support for [**Scala**](http://www.scala-lang.org/) and [**Haskell**](http://haskell.org) code.
 Consider these two modes not production ready.
 They are ready to play around, but are not stable, and don't support any kind of execution of code.